 Problems from the procedure are rare, but all procedures have some risk.
 Your doctor will review possible problems, like:

 - Pain and tenderness around the injection site

 - Bruising, infection, or bleeding of the injection site

 - Medication mistakenly injected into a vein or artery

 The risk of problems may be increased with:

 What to Expect

 You may talk to a specialist before surgery.
 They will ask about overall health or previous reactions to anesthesia.

 Leading up to your procedure:

-- Avoid certain medications, if recommended by your doctor.
+- Avoid certain medicine, if recommended by your doctor.